wjladams/patient-decisions/README.md

 This tablet based application aims to aid patient's make informed decisions about crucial health care choices.

 * [Thyroid-Prototype](html/thyroid-prototype/demographics.html) The prototype for Thyroid Cancer.

-* [react-native-app](react-native-app): The actual application source code, includes documentation to get started
+* [Otosclerosis-Prototype](html/otosclerosis/index.html) The prototype for Otosclerosis.
 * [storyboard](storyboard): The storyboard for the application, and extra details around any specific workflows that come up